Here’s one of the great ironies of the property management industry: though it’s incredibly big, it’s still a big mystery to most people.

 In the interest of transforming mystery into a portrait of the industry’s reality, you’re invited to consider (that is, re-consider) these eight myths about property management firms.

-It’s a thankless job, so no real professionals want to do it.
+1. Myth: It’s a thankless job, so no real professionals want to do it.

-Hiring a property management company will make us lose control of our building and staff.
+4. Myth: Hiring a property management company will make us lose control of our building and staff.

-Property management companies hurt your bottom line.
+5. Myth: Property management companies hurt your bottom line.

-A small property management company gives better service than the big guys.
+8. Myth: A small property management company gives better service than the big guys.

-national backing.
-That way you get real community insight, along with the leverage to negotiate contracts in your Council’s favor and the resources it takes to enforce your policies fully and efficiently.
-Furthermore, while a smaller company is forced to operate as a “jack of all trades” to all Strata types, a larger firm offers specialized services based on divisions (such as mixed-use, sectioned, and phased properties) and is thereby more suited to offer services tailored to your Strata Corporation’s specific needs.
+Fact: Great service is more than personalized attention.
+It also involves the ability to effect the positive changes you want to make in your community.
+That takes resources.
+When choosing a good property management firm, look for one that combines the best of both worlds: local market knowledge and national backing.
+That way you get real community insight, along with the leverage to negotiate contracts in your council’s favor and the resources it takes to enforce your policies fully and efficiently.
+Furthermore, while a smaller company is forced to operate as a “jack of all trades” to all strata types, a larger firm can offer specialized services based on divisions (such as mixed-use, sectioned and phased properties) and can offer services tailored to your strata corporation’s specific needs.